 - 8 Ounces Cream Cheese softened

 - 1/8 Teaspoon Kosher Salt

-- Preheat oven to 350 F and grease 3 8" round cake pans with butter or vegetable oil.
+- Prep.
+Preheat oven to 350 F and grease 3 - 8" round cake pans with butter or vegetable oil.

-- Combine frosting ingredients in a medium bowl until smooth.
+- Frosting.
+Combine frosting ingredients in a medium bowl until smooth.

-- Once the cake has cooled completely, frost it.
+- Decorate.
+Once the cake has cooled to room temperature, frost it.
 Sprinkle pecans on top, and enjoy!

 Fans Also Made These Low Carb Recipes:

 - Swerve or Lakanto - any brand of erythritol can be used instead, just know they're typically 70% as sweet so adjust accordingly.
 This batter has only been tested with erythritol, allulose baked goods set differently, so I can't speak to how it will turn out if you swap.

 - Almond Flour - Use fine grain flour for the fluffiest texture.
 Best products include Bob's Red Mill, Trader Joe's, or Costco brands.

 - Whey protein isolate gives our cake fluff.
 There is no substitute here (other protein powders will not work).